Serhii-Diakonov/simpleORM/README.md

 # simpleORM
-Implementation of a simple ORM
+Implementation of a simple com.knubisoft.ORM

-This project is an attempt to implement my own simple ORM.
+This project is an attempt to implement my own simple com.knubisoft.ORM.
 Development is in progress.